-Distance Learning Classes (Department of Instructional Technology)
+■ Distance Learning Classes (Department of Instructional Technology)

-A variety of courses are now available to students via the World Wide Web.
-Not only will you have the flexibility of class scheduling, testing dates and times, you may also have the opportunity to communicate with your instructor and classmates via e-mail or through discussion forums.
-If you have access to a computer with specific hardware and software requirements, and online access through an Internet Service Provider (ISP), then Internet courses may be the perfect option for you.
-Harper uses Blackboard[TM] (http://harper.blackboard.com) for many courses offered in an online format.
+A variety of courses are available to students via the World Wide Web.
+Online, teleweb (videotape viewing with an Internet component) and blended (Internet component with reduced campus class time) courses offer the options of flexible class scheduling and testing dates/times as well as communication with instructors and classmates via e-mail or through discussion forums.
+A personal computer, specific hardware and software requirements and online access through an Internet Service Provider (ISP) are necessary.
+Harper uses BlackboardTM (http://harper.blackboard.com) for many courses offered via distance delivery.

-Harper offers a complete range of courses, from economics to psychology, that may be viewed on cable TV within the Harper district area.
-Each telecourse has a mandatory, oncampus orientation session in order to give you an introduction to the instructor and course expectations.
-And any missed classes can be viewed at the main campus Library or select area libraries.
-A taped set of classes may also be rented from the Bookstore for a fee.
+Harper also offers a complete range of telecourses (video tape viewing) from economics to psychology.
+Each telecourse has a mandatory, on-campus orientation session that provides an introduction to the instructor and course expectations.
+Courses may be viewed on cable TV within the Harper district area, rented from the Bookstore for a fee or viewed at the main campus Library or at select area libraries.
 Please check with your local cable TV company to verify availability of Harper channel access in your area as well as telecourse tape access at your local library.

 Other colleges and universities provide courses via twoway interactive video, transmitted live to a Harper classroom.
 Students who want to enroll in an interactive video class must apply to the institution offering the class.
-For specific information about interactive video courses offered at Harper College, check the course schedule or call 847.925.6586.
+For specific information about current distance learning courses offered at Harper College, call 847.925.6586.